amirlib/FlowNet/README.md

 # FlowNet

 Draw flow networks, including the edges(with capacity and flow values) and nodes, and calculate the maximum flow.
-This app merged with: [gca](https://github.com/babudabu/gca).
+This app uses [gca](https://github.com/amirlib/gca) module.

 You can check the app in this link: [FlowNet](https://flownet.herokuapp.com/).

-To use this app, you has to install it.
+To use this app, you must install it.
 Use the command: npm install.